dustinpfister/hexo_sitesource/source/_posts/hexo-tags.md

             says : [

-                'No valid plans for the future can be made by those who have no capacity for living now. '
+                'No valid plans for the future can be made by those who have no capacity for living now. ', 'You do not play a sonata in order to reach the final chord, and if the meanings of things were simply in ends, composers would write nothing but finales.', 'Human desire tends to be insatiable.'
             ]
         }